deadlydog/Sample.Serilog/ReadMe.md

 This one also required adding the [`Serilog.Extensions.Logging`](https://github.com/serilog/serilog-extensions-logging), `Microsoft.Extensions.Hosting`, and `Microsoft.Extensions.DependencyInjection` NuGet packages.

+This project uses the Microsoft dependency injection and logging abstractions to inject an `ILogger<T>` into the class that will write the logs.

 ## Additional Info

 [This blog](https://blog.rsuter.com/logging-with-ilogger-recommendations-and-best-practices/) provides a lot of good info.